egberts/egberts.github.io-src/content/articles/bro-ids-howto.md

 `BRO_SEED_FILE` , bro , A filespec to a file containing seed number for the Bro's init_random_seed(); useful for ensuring repeatable test runs.
 `BRO_PREFIXES` , bro , add given prefix to policy file resolution; this adds a full or relative directory path to try for each script file given
 `BRO_LOG_SUFFIX` , bro , ASCII log file extension (currently set to .log) `BRO_PROFILER_FILE` , bro , Full or relative filespec where to put the Bro profiler data in.
-A presense of this environment variable is the only way to turn this Bro profiler on.
+A presence of this environment variable is the only way to turn this Bro profiler on.
 `BRO_DISABLE_BROXYGEN` , bro , Disable the Broxygen documentation
 `CLUSTER_NODE` , bro , broctl
-`BROCTL_INSTALL_PREFIX` , broctl , Where did broctl get installed to? (occurrs during bro install time) `BRO_ARG_TESTBRO` , btest ,
+`BROCTL_INSTALL_PREFIX` , broctl , Where did broctl get installed to? (occurs during bro install time) `BRO_ARG_TESTBRO` , btest ,
 `NOTDEFINED` , btest ,
 `TESTBRO` , btest ,